Federal Funding Emergency

 Overall, historic preservation contributes roughly $1.5 billion to Rhode Island’s economy annually.

-31,000 jobs are tied to Rhode Island’s history, heritage tourism, and restoration industries.
+Rhode Island’s history, heritage tourism, and restoration industries sustain ~31,000 jobs within the state.

 $16.5 million in federal funding has flowed through RIHPHC to communities across the state over the last 10 years.